Lisa Nagaoka

 Perspectives on Megafaunal Extinctions

 The question of what killed the megafauna is one of the hot topics within human-environment research.
 Did humans hunt them to extinction?
 Was it climate change?
 Disease?
 A combination of these factors?
 While this is an inherently archaeological research question, the impact of this research extends beyond archaeology.
 Megafaunal extinctions have been used as a template for all human-related extinctions.
-In my research I examined the structure and impact of the arguments using a meta-analysis methodology.
+In my research I examined the structure and impact of the arguments by analyzing previous research (a meta-analysis methodology).
 Specifically, I evaluated a major assumption within the overkill explanation (megafauna were naive fauna) using extinctions data from New Zealand, Hawaii and North America.
-I am currently doing a citation analysis of how ecologists and conservation biologists have used the overkill scenario to explain modern extinctions.
-And I am surveying archaeologists about what they think caused megafaunal extinctions to determine whether there is a consensus of opinion within the discipline.
+I have conducted a citation analysis that demonstrates that ecologists and conservation biologists view the overkill scenario differently when compared to archaeologists.

 Women in Science